ray-project/ray/doc/source/async_api.rst

 ---------------

 Sometimes, asyncio is not an ideal solution for your actor.
 For example, you may have one method that performs some computation heavy task while blocking the event loop, not giving up control via ``await``.
-This would hurt the performance of an Async Actor because Async Actors can only execute 1 task at a time and rely on ``await`` to enable multiplexing.
+This would hurt the performance of an Async Actor because Async Actors can only execute 1 task at a time and rely on ``await`` to context switch.

 Instead, you can use the ``max_concurrency`` Actor options without any async methods, allowng you to achieve threaded concurrency (like a thread pool).